MicrosoftDocs/SupportArticles-docs/support/windows-client/windows-security/code-31-device-manager-usbccid-smartcard-reader-problem.md

 ## Cause

 During initialization, the smartcard driver attempts to create an instance of smart card class extension.
-The attempt failed and the driver is not loaded.
+The attempt failed and the driver isn't loaded.

 ## Resolution

-Add the **RetryDeviceInitialize** registry key and restart the computer to make sure the driver initialization is successful.
+To ensure a successful driver initialization, add the **RetryDeviceInitialize** registry key and restart the computer.

 > [!Note]
 > The registry key is available for Windows 10, version 1903 (19H1) and later versions.